Funding Outcomes of ARM Network Grant Writing Program Participants

 • Success rate is defined as the percent who were funded out of only those who applied for funding:

-• At 3 years, respondents identifying as non-white and/or Hispanic/Latina/Latino/Latinx/Spanish origin and those identifying as White and Non-Hispanic/Latina/Latino/Latinx/Spanish origin each had an 83% success rate.
+• At 3 years, respondents identifying as non-white and/or Hispanic/Latina/Latino/Latinx/Spanish origin had an 86% success rate and those identifying as White and Non-Hispanic/Latina/Latino/Latinx/Spanish origin had an 81% success rate.

 Funding Outcomes by Grant Area